 On the one hand, many people have come to abandon those traditional lifestyles and means of livelihood that had roots in local natural environment.
 On the other hand, they increasingly connect with others residing in distant places, including different countries.
-As this global transaction of items and people accelerates for each country to become interconnected, it appears that each region loses its individuality and culture and society get more
+As this global transaction of items and people accelerates for each country to become interconnected, it appears that each region loses its individuality and culture and society get more tokunaga.yu.4a@kyoto-u.ac.jp and more uniform.

-Field trip to the Hikone Castle to learn the academic characters of the early modern stone wall and its contemporary values and more uniform.
 However, the cultural landscapes, exchanges, ideas, and social relationships, constructed through a long history of interactions between humans and nature, function strongly in local spaces.
 We have to learn the 'cross' regional structure as well as the the vertical spatial-social structure which include the local historical geography and culture to understand the contemporary culture and socioenvironmental issues essencially within the local spaces.